emilyvertosick/Statistics-Course/docs/02-week2.md

 ##  ▂▆▇▇▆▆▂▁
 ```

-The `group_by` function allows you to group your data and perform analyses separately group.
+The `group_by` function allows you to group your data and perform analyses separately by group.
 For example, the above code groups by sex, so the mean, standard deviation and other summary statistics are presented separately among men and among women.

 ### Centiles